How Hormones Are Closely Related to Depression in Middle-Aged Women

 CBT and Depression: Understanding the Process

 Depression is one of the most common mental health disorders, affecting millions of people worldwide.
 It can be debilitating, leaving people feeling helpless, overwhelmed, and misunderstood.
 For many, it may feel like there is no way out of the mental fog depression creates.
 However, with a therapeutic approach like Cognitive Behavioral Therapy (CBT), treatment starts to become more like a beacon of light.
+Continue reading to learn about the benefits of CBT.

 What Is Cognitive Behavioral Therapy (CBT)?